Links on Android Authority may earn us a commission. Learn more.

 That’s all there is to it.
 Simple.
 But what if you are trying to search for an image you have stored on your phone?

 The previous section only helps you perform a Google reverse image search if the image you want to look up is online.
-If you want to search for an image you have stored in your handset, you can do so using the desktop site on your smartphone’s Chrome browser.
+If you wish to search for a photo you have stored in your handset, you can use the desktop site on your smartphone’s Chrome browser.
 Here’s how to do it!

 - Open Chrome and go to images.google.com.